cawa3341/friendlyfire-fivem/README.md

-# friendlyfire-fivem
-Friendly fire script for fivem ( standalone )
+Hello, I made this simple script for FiveM developpers who want to make their server in standalone ( no framework )